HassaanAli2211/the_elite_loopers_deg_03/README.md

  We Worked on Git repo and readme

  ### Muhammad Huzaifa, Wajeeh Ul Hasan, Saif Ur Rehman Shuja and Muhammad Asim
- We worked on Business Idea and PPT preparation
+ We worked on Capstone Project Business Idea and PPT preparation